zdravkov/kendo-docs/api/javascript/ui/treeview.md

 ### updateIndeterminate

-Updates the indeterminate state of the treeview checkboxes.
+Updates the indeterminate state of the TreeView checkboxes.
 Call it after using the insert / remove API on TreeViews with [checkChildren: true](#configuration-checkboxes.checkChildren).
 Use to improve performance when checking multiple checkboxes through code.